softwaremill/jekyll-softwaremill/_posts/presentations/2013-10-01-arquillian-extenstions-on-deserted-island.md

 - presentations
 ---

-Arquillian has plenty of useful extentions, In this talk Michał will present these that in his opinion are the most helpful and should be used in most Arquillian-powered Java projects.
+Arquillian has plenty of useful extensions, In this talk Michał will present these that in his opinion are the most helpful and should be used in most Arquillian-powered Java projects.

 <h4>Slides</h4>